 However it should be noted, that the availability and usability of the band for PMSE would depend on the specific operating conditions and interference scenario at a given location.

-This report shows that under some technical conditions that the band is applicable for operation of some PMSE audio applications (see Table 9:).
+This report shows that under some technical conditions the band is applicable for operation of some PMSE audio applications (see Table 9:).
 These technical conditions were derived in order to ensure protection of MFCN in adjacent bands.
 However, the impact of MFCN to PMSE needs further review in order to understand precisely which PMSE services can be operated in the band.

-The availability of the 1785-1805 MHz on a EU-wide basis, under harmonized technical and operational conditions is recommended.
+The availability of the 1785-1805 MHz on an EU-wide basis, under harmonized technical and operational conditions is recommended.

 Conclusions